Neural-network solutions to stochastic reaction networks: Methods

 \subsubsection{Transformer}

 The transformer \cite{NIPS2017_3f5ee243} employs the attention mechanism to learn the correlation between relevant configurations in a distribution.
 For the conventional transformer model, given a ``query'', it uses ``key'' to estimate a correlation to certain ``value'', and then generates the attention value.
-We implement the transformer as a unit of the VAN, where the input is the count of each species and the output is the conditional probabilities in Eq.~\eqref{VAN} with the normalization property.
+We implement the transformer as a unit of the VAN, where the input is the count of each species and the output is the conditional probabilities in Eq.~\eqref{VAN}.
 Specifically, the transformer has an input layer, where a linear transform and the ReLU function act on the input configurations.
-Then, the positional embedding is applied to the configurations, and the attention matrix for the configurations is calculated subsequently by using the multi-head attention \cite{NIPS2017_3f5ee243}.
+Then, positional embedding is applied to the configurations, and the attention matrix for the configurations is calculated subsequently by using multihead attention \cite{NIPS2017_3f5ee243}.
 These are passed to a linear transform and then a softmax operator as in the RNN.
-The architecture ensures the output conditional probabilities to be normalized.
+The architecture ensures that the output conditional probabilities are normalized.

-For the transformer, the hyperparameters include the number of features in the encoder and decoder inputs $d_{model}$, the number of heads in the multi-head attention models $n_{heads}$, the number of encoder and decoder layers $n_{layers}$, and the dimension of the feed-forward network model $d_{ff}$.
-The hyperparameter $n_{layers}$ plays a similar role as the number of depth in the RNN, and the other hyperparameters play the role of width.
-The chosen values of hyperparameters are listed in Supplementary TABLE~\ref{table2}.
+For the transformer, the hyperparameters include the number of features in the encoder and decoder inputs $d_{model}$, the number of heads in the multihead attention models $n_{heads}$, the number of encoder and decoder layers $n_{layers}$, and the dimension of the feed-forward network model $d_{ff}$.
+The hyperparameter $n_{layers}$ plays a similar role as the number of depths in the RNN, and the other hyperparameters play the role of widths.
+The chosen values of hyperparameters are listed in Supplementary Table~\uppercase\expandafter{\romannumeral2}.

 We have tested the transformer in the examples of the signaling cascade, where it shows a similar accuracy as the RNN.
-However, the transformer generally needs longer computational time than the RNN (Supplementary TABLE~\ref{table2}).
+However, the transformer generally needs longer computational time than the RNN (Supplementary Table~\uppercase\expandafter{\romannumeral2}).
 Therefore, we have mainly used the RNN for other examples.
-The representative capacity of the transformer allows its application to more complex reaction networks.
+The representative capacity of the transformer enables its application to more complex reaction networks.